-There are probably some Internet searches you’ve made that you would rather no one knows about.
+There is probably some Internet search history you’ve made that you would rather no one knows about.
 Perhaps it’s that you’re secretly a fan of Kim Kardashian and regularly check for the latest gossip about her.
 Maybe it’s that you’ve researched and purchased more than your share of beauty products to make yourself look younger.
 Whatever the case, there are just some things you do online that you would rather keep to yourself.

 Google Search History

-You might not know it, but every time you use Google to perform an online search it stores your search query and that it becomes part of your personal web history.
-Although an individual person would have to know the password information for your Google account to access it, google maintains a history of your queries and must allow access to it if a court order is obtained.
-For anyone that figures out your password (which easier than you might think), they could simply visit http://google.com/history and to see all of your personal web history in all its glory.
-It’s even neatly categorized.
+You might not know it, but every time you use Google to perform an online search.
+It stores your search query and that it becomes part of your personal web history.
+Although an individual person would have to know the password information for your Google account to access it.
+Google maintains a history of your queries and must allow access to it if a court order is obtained.
+For anyone that figures out your password (which easier than you might think), they could simply visit http://google.com/history and to see all of your personal web histories, it is even neatly categorized.